 This is why you see don't see VA financing available on new high-rise condo buildings in Kakaako and Ala Moana -- the buyer profile doesn't justify the need for it.

 On the other side of the coin(or island) is West Oahu, which has proven to be an extremely "Military Friendly" market place for Oahu VA buyers.
 This is due in part to its proximity to Military Bases like Schofield Barracks, Joint Base Pearl Harbor Hickam Air Force Base, and Kaneohe Marine Corp Base.

 This is why we see developers like D.R.
 Horton Hawaii and Castle & Cooke securing VA Approval for their Ho'opili & Koa Ridge projects; the buyer profile calls for it.
 These developers have much more exposure to not selling their inventory if they restrict VA Buyers from purchasing at their projects.

 What is the VA loan limit in Hawaii?

 As of January 2020, there are no long VA loan limits in Hawaii, or anywhere else for that matter!
 You'll still have to qualify for the loan and this largely depends on the ratio between your military housing allowance in Hawaii, and your monthly debts.
 Check out our blog on the Blue Water Navy Vietnam Veterans Act of 2019 to learn more about these recent changes to the VA loan program.

-For more information on your Hawaii VA Loan Benefit, check out the VA Resource we created specifically for our prospective military clients!
+For more information on your Hawaii VA Loan Benefit, check out our PCS to Hawaii Guide that we created specifically for our prospective military clients!